 The scheme of the graphic is the same as that of Dr. Verkhoshansky but with updated graphics to enhance reader interest and comprehension.

 After Starting Strength and Accelerating Strength form a neuromuscular explosion in the form of Explosive Strength, a certain weight will move explosively.
 The intensity/force of that weight for the lifter will determine whether the power manifestation in the action will have a speed strength or strength speed character.
+We will focus on Strength Speed here because it is more overall foundational.

-These graphics clearly show how the elemental strengths potentiate movement power.
-When the dynamic phase of an action begins more explosively because the lifter's Starting and Accelerating Strengths have been trained effectively, the Power of the concentric movement will be greater, whether the movement has a Speed Strength or Strength Speed character.
-Coaches and athletes preparing for events that require Versatile Power (all bat-and-ball and combat sports) must understand and develop the elemental strengths.
+These graphics clearly show how the fundamental strengths potentiate movement power.
+When the dynamic phase of action begins more explosively because the lifter's Starting and Accelerating Strengths have been trained effectively, the Power of the concentric movement will be greater, whether the movement has a Speed Strength (more on this in a future article) or Strength Speed character.

 Like the main strength abilities of the spectrum, the Starting, Accelerating, and Explosive Strengths are all fundamentally developed with the major barbell lifts, particularly the squat and bench press, as displayed above.